dotwebstack/dotwebstack/docs/README.md

 ### 2. Thoroughly tested

-* Code is tested locally and can be demoed in the an implementing project.
+* Code is tested locally and can be demoed in an implementing project.

 ### 3. Well documented